RetailMeNotSandbox/roux/doc/spec/ingredient-spec.md

 # Roux Ingredient Spec

 A component in the Roux ecosystem is called an **ingredient**.
-An ingredient is a reusable, modular, and standalone component of any size.

 An ingredient is a filesystem subtree containing an `ingredient.md` file at its root.
-Ingredients must be distributed in a **pantry**: a filesystem subtree containing one or more ingredients.
+Ingredients must be distributed in a **pantry**: a filesystem subtree containing one or more Roux ingredients.
 [Read the Pantry specification for more information on pantries.](pantry-spec.md)

 An ingredient can be of any size.
 An ingredient may *include* other ingredients by composition but must not *contain* other ingredients.

-For example: `@my-scope/my-pantry/my-ingredient-a` may import or reference `@my-scope/my-pantry/my-ingredient-b`, but it may not reference
+For example: `@my-scope/my-pantry/my-ingredient-a` may import or reference `@my-scope/my-pantry/my-ingredient-b`, but it must not reference
 `@my-scope/my-pantry/my-ingredient-b/sub-file.scss`.

 If an `ingredient.md` file appears in a subdirectory of an ingredient, it will be ignored.
 Roux ingredient tools must ignore `ingredient.md` files that appear in a subdirectory of an ingredient.

 ## `ingredient.md`